 UPS was the first global corporate partner to raise $1 billion in contributions to United Way.
 In 2018, our partnership helped almost 80,000 children get literacy support, more than 34,000 youth with job skills training, and connected some 1,200 veterans with jobs.
 At the same time, UPS partners with United Way across the country to put an end to human trafficking, training their drivers and community agencies to spot the signs and donating to that cause.

 UPSers are making a difference across the nation.
 In Boston, UPS support has helped the United Way of Massachusetts Bay and Merrimack Valley provide financial stability coaching and services to thousands of people.
-Since 2010, 25,881 people have gotten jobs and another 4,390 have advanced in employment thanks to new job skills and opportunities.
+So far, 25,881 people have gotten jobs and another 4,390 have advanced in employment thanks to new job skills and opportunities.

 That's just one reason United Way has recognized UPS with our inaugural Gamechangers Award.
 We're celebrating their leadership and long-term commitment to fighting human trafficking.